gravitational/teleport/rfd/0085-better-react-testing-remove-default-exports.md

 ================================================================================
 ```

 We should add code coverage to CI in order to track progress.
-One tool we can use for this is
-[Codecov](https://about.codecov.io/), which provide a free plan for open source tools.
-This would provide a useful UI
-for inspecting coverage issues, and tracking our progress.
+There's a [GitHub Action](https://github.com/marketplace/actions/code-coverage-report)
+that will comment on a PR with the coverage results, and a coverage UI of all files can be generated locally via `jest`.

 ### How to implement these changes